 As part of the preparations, you should check what is covered by your travel insurance, including what applies if you should turn ill during your journey.

 Each country may introduce measures and restrictions to prevent further transmission, e.g. transport restrictions, quarantine or other measures that might have consequences for you as a traveller.
 Several countries and airports have introduced control measures and have closed their borders to people who are not resident in the country.
-You should also be prepared to answer questions about your health and might be denied entry or be placed in quarantine.

-Consider the following before travel:
+Consider the following risk factors before travel:

 Travellers who are part of a risk group should be vaccinated against seasonal influenza within 14 days before departure during the flu season.

 It is also important to familiarize yourself with the general travel advice related to vaccines for other infectious diseases as well as other preventative measures.

 If you are going to travel or study in Europe, you should bring your European Health Insurance Card